The Ticket Master: Plot

 Princess Celestia sends Twilight Sparkle two tickets for the upcoming exclusive Grand Galloping Gala.
-Upon learning of the tickets, each of Twilight's friends insists she should be the one to go with her, and they start giving her special treatment to earn her favor.
-Rainbow Dash, Rarity, Pinkie Pie, Fluttershy, and Applejack all compete for Twilight's attention, offering various favors and gifts in hopes of being selected.
+However, upon learning of the tickets, each of Twilight's friends - Rainbow Dash, Rarity, Pinkie Pie, Fluttershy, and Applejack - insists she should be the one to go with her, and they start competing for Twilight's attention, offering various favors and gifts in hopes of being selected.

-Twilight finds herself overwhelmed by the pressure and attention from her friends.
-She realizes that choosing one friend over the others would damage her relationships with the rest.
+Twilight finds herself overwhelmed by the pressure and attention from her friends, realizing that choosing one friend over the others would damage her relationships with the rest.
 Unable to bear the thought of hurting any of her friends' feelings and seeing how their competition is affecting their friendships with each other, Twilight makes the difficult decision to politely return both tickets to Princess Celestia, despite her friends' apologies for their selfishness once they realize what their behavior has done.

 To everyone's surprise, Princess Celestia replies by sending back enough tickets for Twilight and all of her friends, allowing them all to attend the Grand Galloping Gala together.